 ANPR and CCTV privacy notice

-The following privacy notice applies to automatic number plate recognition (ANPR) and closed-circuit television (CCTV) in the Orchard Street multi-storey car park.
+The following privacy notice applies to automatic number plate recognition (ANPR) and closed-circuit television (CCTV) in the Orchard Street, Town Hall and Kingsgate Multi-storey car parks.

 This notice explains how personal information is going to be used, what it is used for, who it might be shared with and why and for how long it is to be kept.

 Images of your vehicle entering and exiting the car parks are collected via the ANPR system.
 CCTV cameras will record images of drivers and passengers of the vehicles entering and exiting the car park.
 The CCTV cameras will record images of the pay station areas which will include images of customers and those in the vicinity of a pay station.

 Images of vehicles recorded by the ANPR system will be accessible by authorised Crawley Borough Council and nominated contractors only.
 CCTV recordings and real time footage is only accessible by authorised members of council staff.

 Externally mounted CCTV is restricted and in fixed positions so it only covers the immediate vicinity surrounding the car park.
 The viewing of CCTV can be restricted.

 The purpose of collecting personal data via the use of CCTV is for the safety of all users of the car park and the prevention and detection of crime.
 Data collected via the use of ANPR is used in order to administer the operation of the car parks payment system and secure access system.